 Not every child went to school during this time period; some of the older children would come to school later in the afternoon after working in the morning.
-The age of the children ranged from kindergarten to twelfth grade with as many as thirty kids in a classroom.

-This school is full of memories that fill the classroom.
-Memories of Christmas programs, chasing jackrabbits on horses, catching crow's eggs from a tall tree, picnics, acting mischievous in front of the teacher to make her think we were up to something.
-At the end of every school year at the School House, the mothers would bring baskets full of food and they would celebrate the day with a feast.
+The age of the children ranged from kindergarten to 12th grade with as many as thirty kids in a classers would bring baskets full of food and they would celebrate the day with a feast.
 Then the big old school bell would ring one last time, calling them in to take their seats; for some it would be the last.
-Howard Hays wrote an article in the Norton Daily Telegram, September 3rd, 1968 about the re-opening of the school house saying, "Gone are the one-room schools that once dotted these western plains.
+Howard Hays wrote an article in the Norton Daily Telegram, Sept.
+3, 1968, about the re-opening of the school house saying, "Gone are the one-room schools that once dotted these western plains.
 Their bells that once called little children to their desks are silenced forever, but these memories of the individuals that attended this school still linger what was once a dream, now has come true."